Enjoy panoramic views of the downtown LA skyline from Echo Park Lake.

 The top choices for coffee include trendy Woodcat Coffee Bar or Triniti.
 You can also enjoy a meal at Sage Plant Based Bistro and Brewery (vegan), or breakfast and lunch at Dinette with pizzas, eggs, waffles, sandwiches and salads.

 Visit the Time Travel Market on Sunset Boulevard to purchase fun items like dinosaur planters, wind-up robot pets, tiny time machines, hindsight glasses, famous last words, and a Victorian ipad.
 There's also a cool selection of t-shirts.
 All proceeds go to the children's non profit 826LA.

-9. Visit the independent bookstore, Stories Books and Cafe, a popular neighborhood hangout on Sunset Boulevard.
-It has a cosy feel, with rustic brick walls and a small cafe with patio.
+The Stories Books and Cafe is a popular neighborhood hangout on Sunset Boulevard, and has a cosy feel, with rustic brick walls and a small cafe with a patio.

 Angelino Heights was once connected to downtown by a cablecar, and the 1300 block of this street is on the National Register of Historic Places.
 The most impressive street is Carroll Avenue with gorgeous Victorian homes featured in Michael Jackon's Thriller video, and the Charmed TV series.
 Register here for a walking tour.